eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 ### Can a parser return a non-mdast AST?

-The runtime does not recursively validate the AST.
-Custom rules may be able to consume other node shapes, much like rules written for a custom JavaScript parser.
-However, `MarkdownSourceCode` and the bundled rules are designed for mdast, so non-mdast parsers are not guaranteed to work.
-The exact public type for this case is an open question.
+The public `MarkdownParser` type requires an mdast `Root`, but the runtime does not recursively validate the AST.
+A JavaScript parser may therefore return other node shapes at runtime, much like a custom JavaScript parser can.
+However, that is outside the supported contract, and `MarkdownSourceCode` and the bundled rules are designed for mdast.

 ### Can a custom parser be asynchronous?